MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 #### Activity from anonymous IP address

 Calculated offline.
 This detection is discovered using information provided by [Microsoft Defender for Cloud Apps](/defender-cloud-apps/anomaly-detection-policy#activity-from-anonymous-ip-addresses).
-This detection identifies that users were active from an IP address that has been identified as an anonymous proxy IP address.
+This detection identifies that users were active from an IP address identified as an anonymous proxy IP address.

 #### Anomalous token